Several levels of government give veterans preference in employment.

 South Dakota defines an eligible veteran as:

 Eligible veterans receive preference for appointment, employment and promotion at all levels of government, including state, county and city, as well as public school systems.
-Within the executive branch of state government, qualified applicants with Veterans' Preference receive an interview for positions that are Veterans' Preference eligible.
+Qualified applicants with Veterans' Preference receive an interview for positions that are Veterans' Preference eligible.

 They may not be disqualified by their age, by loss of a limb or by any other physical impairment which is not incapacitating.
 However, they must have the qualifications to do the job in question.
 A veteran disabled due to a service-connected cause is given preference over a non-disabled veteran.